Does Rocket Companies (RKT) Pay a Dividend? (2026)

 The bottom line on the RKT dividend

-Rocket Companies (RKT) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+Rocket Companies (RKT) pays about its stated yield.
 For the full picture see the RKT guide.
 Walnut can show how RKT fits your real portfolio.
 It is not an investment adviser.

 FAQ